 How voting is carried out and replaceable rules

-Note: Even though the chair's declaration is conclusive of the voting results, the members present may demand a poll (see section 201-130).
+Note: Even though the chair's declaration is conclusive of the voting results, the members present may demand a poll (see s.201.130).

-Research conducted by AIATSIS found that that majority of PBCs adopted the default rule on voting in general meetings and make resolutions by a majority show of hands unless a poll is requested.
+The majority of PBCs have adopted the default rule on voting in general meetings and make resolutions by a majority show of hands unless a poll is requested.

-The second most popular procedure for voting in general meetings was found to be to make decisions by consensus and if consensus is not possible after reasonable effort has been made, the resolution can then be put to a majority vote.
-However, most constitutions that state that decisions are to be made by consensus do not specify what is meant by consensus.
+The second most popular procedure for voting in general meetings is to make decisions by consensus and if consensus is not possible after reasonable effort has been made, the resolution can then be put to a majority vote.
+However, most rule books which state that decisions are to be made by consensus do not specify what is meant by consensus.

-Some PBC constitutions have additional requirements for decision making processes such as specifying that decisions are to be made in accordance with traditional laws and custom, enabling postal voting, requiring a 75% majority and referring tied votes to an Elders group.
+Some PBC rule books have additional requirements for decision making processes such as specifying that decisions are to be made in accordance with traditional laws and custom, enabling postal voting, requiring a 75% majority and referring tied votes to an elders group.

-Other alternative decision making rules in PBC constitutions include processes that pay more attention to the family, descent, language and/or lineage groups within the PBC membership group, with smaller groups meeting separately to discuss resolutions before reporting back to the larger group.
+Other alternative decision making rules in PBC rule books include processes that pay more attention to the family, descent, language and/or lineage groups within the PBC membership group, with smaller groups meeting separately to discuss resolutions before reporting back to the larger group.
 A few PBCs have developed decision-making flowcharts to visually display the process by which decisions are made.

 Decision making for the PKKP PBC follows a process by which information is presented to a group as a whole before members split into their language groups to discuss the proposed resolution.
 Each language group has one vote and if the resolution has an equal amount of votes on each side, it is taken not to have passed.

 The CATSI Act has a section to allow proxy voting in PBCs.
 A proxy is someone who attends and votes on behalf of another corporation member at a general meeting.
-The proxy rule is a replaceable rule within the CATSI Act and PBCs can choose whether or not to include this rule within their constitution.
-As of January 2017, 78% of PBC constitutions included the proxy rule.
+The proxy rule is a replaceable rule within the CATSI Act and PBCs can choose whether or not to include this rule within their rule book.
+As of January 2017, 78% of PBC rule books included the proxy rule.